Sifnos sailing holidays

 Faros

-Mind the permanent moorings, we use a tripline; gusts from the north-east, but good shelter against the Meltemi; open to southerly winds; taverna “To Limanaki”.
+Mind the permanent moorings, we prefer using a tripline; gusts from the north-east, but good shelter against the Meltemi; open to southerly winds; taverna “To Limanaki”.

-Across the bay is Fassolou cove, which is too shallow for most keeled yachts Lat Long
+Across the bay is Fassolou cove Lat Long, which is too shallow for most keeled yachts.

-The Monastery has a small quay on the north side with 35 depths, yet the nearby rocky shelfs make it very difficult to moor: dinghy only.
+The Monastery has a small quay on the north side with 35 depths, yet the nearby rocky shelfs make it very difficult to moor: dinghies only.

 Platis Gialos